MetaportCo/build-with-mowblox/NFT_Game/Section_1/Lesson_3_Setup_Data_For_Character_NFTs.md

 ### 🚨 Progress report!

-Post a screenshot in #progress introducing one of your characters -- perhaps post their image + let us know their name and amount of AD/HP they have!!
+Post a screenshot with the caption #progress introducing one of your characters -- perhaps post their image + let us know their name and amount of AD/HP they have!!